eurostat/Nuts2json/README.md

 5. *simplify_topojson*: Simplify the TopoJSON files using [TopoJSON Simplify](https://github.com/topojson/topojson-simplify/) program.
 6. *topojson_to_geojson*: Convert from TopoJSON to GeoJSON format.

+And finally:

+9. *points*: Produces the NUTS regions as points.

 ## Support and contribution

 Feel free to [ask support](https://github.com/eurostat/Nuts2json/issues/new), fork the project or simply star it (it's always a pleasure).